bubiji/docs.kazuo.ai/docs/about-us.md

 ---
-sidebar_position: 1
+sidebar_position: 6
 ---

 # About Us

- KaZuo.AI
+ Sens
  We are a company that develops software based on AI technology

 ## Founder

-Dian Li
+Dean Lee

 Worked for IBM and Huawei
 Worked on AI projects as a consultant for Microsoft in early years